dappensd/Enterprise-App-Development---Group-1/README.md

 # Enterprise-App-Development---Group-1

 # Introduction
-Introducing "CinciTraffic Alert" – your essential app for staying informed about traffic incidents and disruptions in the Cincinnati area.
+Introducing "CinciAlert" – your essential app for staying informed about traffic incidents and disruptions in the Cincinnati area.
 With CinciTraffic Alert, you can:

 Navigate Cincinnati with confidence by receiving real-time alerts about traffic accidents, road closures, and other hindrances to your journey.